kuroji-fusky/pacopanda-drawing-stats/README.md

 configs.

 - `.github` - CI/CD Workflow stuff
-- `.husky` - For pre-commit hooks for lint-staging
+- `.husky` - Pre-commit hooks for lint-staging
 - `apps`
   - `admin-vite` - A web admin app in Vite and Vue 3
   - `api` - API for both REST and GraphQL